Hecuba

-In Greek mythology, Hecuba (/ˈhɛkjʊbə/; also Hecabe; Ἑκάβη, /el/), was the wife of King Priam and queen of Troy during the Trojan War.
+In Greek mythology, Hecuba (/ˈhɛkjʊbə/; also Hecabe; Ἑκάβη, /el/) was the wife of King Priam and queen of Troy during the Trojan War.
 With Priam, she was the mother of the warriors Hector and Troilus; Helen's suitor Paris; and the prophetess Cassandra.

 Description

 In his Chronography, the Byzantine chronicler Malalas described Hecuba as "dark, good eyes, full grown, long nose, beautiful, generous, talkative, calm."
 Dares the Phrygian described her as "...beautiful, her figure large, her complexion dark.
 She thought like a man and was pious and just."

 Family

 Parentage

 Ancient sources vary regarding Hecuba's parentage.
 According to Homer, Hecuba was the daughter of King Dymas of Phrygia.
 Euripides and Virgil claimed she was the daughter of the Thracian king Cisseus.
-The mythographers Pseudo-Apollodorus and Hyginus left the question of her parentage open, with Pseudo-Apollodorus adding a third alternative option: the river god Sangarius and the nymph Metope.
+The mythographers Pseudo-Apollodorus and Hyginus left the question of her parentage open, with Pseudo-Apollodorus adding a third option: the river god Sangarius and the nymph Metope.

 Some versions from non-extant works are summarized by a scholiast on Euripides' Hecuba.
 According to them, she was a daughter of Dymas or Sangarius by the Naiad Euagora, or by Glaucippe, daughter of Xanthus (Scamander?).
 The possibility of her being a daughter of Cisseus is also discussed.
 A scholiast on Homer relates that Hecuba's parents were either Dymas and the nymph Eunoe, or Cisseus and Telecleia; the latter option would make her a full sister of Theano, which is also noted by the scholiast on Euripides cited above.

 According to Suetonius in The Twelve Caesars, the emperor Tiberius pestered scholars with obscure questions about ancient mythology, with one of his favorites being "Who was Hecuba's mother?"